Cepsycal/odin-landingpage/README.md

 # odin-landingpage
-Recreating a landing page given by TOP.
+A landing page made using CSS.